-Read more about the motivations behind Chong’s design: What is Hygge?
+Read more about the motivations behind Chong’s design and the tenants of hygge: here

 At the base of Buttermilk mountain in Aspen, Colorado, sits an inviting lodge that we couldn’t help but explore.
 When you first walk through the doors, you’re greeted with the sounds of holiday classics and the aroma of fresh brewed coffee and untreated cedar.
 The rustic feel of the Inn, from the wooden structures, to the earthy tones, and green plants, makes you feel at home immediately.

 As you continue through the lobby you can’t help but notice the clean lines, and repetitive, almost modular setup of the space.
 The exposed wood beams, held tight by blacksmith forged fasteners, give the entire space a rustic handmade quality.
 As you turn the corner into the bar, you’re met with the sight of two back-to-back fireplaces stretching over 10′ wide.

 The main design challenge we faced was creating a dramatic focal point in such an expansive space.
 The ceilings alone were 30′ tall, so we knew something substantial was needed.
 The back to back Lucius 140 fireplaces paired with the custom steel vent hood created a strong vertical design element and a floor to ceiling focal point for the gathering space.